 Check that your business meets all UK sponsor licence rules.
 You need valid registration in the UK, HR systems to track sponsored workers, and key staff assigned to manage the process.

 Collect proof of your company’s legitimacy and finances.
 Typical items include your Certificate of Incorporation, audited accounts, employer’s liability insurance, VAT registration, bank statements, HMRC evidence and premises proof.
+Preparing documents in advance is the #1 reason for faster approval.

 Log into the Home Office Sponsorship Management System.
-Choose the right licence type, fill in your company details, name your Authorising Officer, Key Contact and Level 1 User, and list the documents you’ll submit
+Choose the right licence type, fill in your company details, name your Authorising Officer, Key Contact and Level 1 User, and list the documents you’ll submit.

-Only your Authorising Officer can click submit.
+When you are submitting, only your Authorising Officer can click submit.
 Download the submission sheet it generates and keep it safe with your other UK sponsor licence records.

 Enjoy a hassle-free process and avoid delays.
 Focus on growing your business.